matthiasweigand/matthiasweigand.github.io/_pages/research.md

 [City Directories as a Source of Historical Microdata: Progress Report](../files/directories.pdf) (with Davide Cantoni and Mathias Bühler)

-Individualism, Identity, and Institutional Stability: Evidence from First Names in Germany, 1700--1850 (with Davide Cantoni and Cathrin Mohr) ([slides](../files/identity_slides.pdf))
+[Individualism, Identity, and Institutional Change: Evidence from First Names in Germany, 1700–1850](../files/identity.pdf) (with Davide Cantoni and Cathrin Mohr)

 ### Work in Progress